 The last, and albeit the most important aspect of running a restaurant is employee retention.
 The attrition rate in the restaurant industry is extremely high, especially at the junior level.
 It is five times costlier to hire a new employee than to retain an old one.
 Data suggests that a turnover in waiting staff decreases customer loyalty.
 Regular customers who have become familiar with the restaurant’s waiting staff are more likely to return more often, and order more as well.

 There is also a reduced risk as you already know the candidate from beforehand, and they are familiar with your restaurant environment.
-Here are a few tips you can use to increase your employee retention-
+Here are a few tips you can use to increase your employee retention and help you better during for restaurant hiring-

 - Incentive program– Usually incentive programs are based on the sales target achieved.
 You can create targets for the backend team as well, and reward them.
 You can start an Employee of the Month to motivate your staff to perform better.